ballgoesvroomvroom/AP_MALPorter/README.md

 > Create a MyAnimeList's app<br />
 > Get `CLIENT_ID` and `CLIENT_SECRET`

-You will need these two later.
+You will need these two later.<br />
+NOTE: The `CLIENT_SECRET` should be treated as a confidential item, like a password, do not share it around.

 ### Step 2: Get Python and Git into your local system and cloning the repo
 Refer to [here](https://github.com/ballgoesvroomvroom/AP_MALPorter/tree/main/installation_guide).<br />